Blog/MK-677 vs Ipamorelin: Oral vs Injectable GH

 MK-677 has the most direct body composition evidence among non-prescription GH secretagogues.

-The Nass 2008 twelve-month study measured body composition by DXA in healthy elderly subjects.
+The Nass 2008 twelve-month study used DXA in healthy elderly subjects.
 MK-677 at 25 mg/day produced statistically significant increases in fat-free mass.
 Limb fat also increased.
 Total body weight rose, partly from water retention and lean tissue.
-Notably, grip strength and physical function did not improve despite the body composition changes (Nass et al., 2008).
+Grip strength and physical function did not improve despite the body composition changes.

-In obese subjects, Murphy et al. (1998) documented increased fat-free mass and basal metabolic rate after 2 months of MK-677.
-The combination of higher lean mass and higher energy expenditure is favorable for recomposition, though the insulin resistance signal complicates this picture for long-term use.
+In obese subjects, Murphy et al. (1998) documented increased fat-free mass and basal metabolic rate after 2 months.
+Higher lean mass combined with higher energy expenditure is favorable for recomposition, though insulin resistance complicates long-term use.

 Ipamorelin standalone body composition data is limited.
-The CJC-1295/ipamorelin combination is the standard clinical protocol, and most practitioners report improvements in fat loss, recovery, and lean tissue over 8-12 week cycles.
-See our CJC-1295/ipamorelin benefits guide for combination data.
+The CJC-1295/ipamorelin combination is the standard clinical protocol, and practitioners report improvements in fat loss, recovery, and lean tissue over 8-12 week cycles.
+For a broader comparison including FDA-approved options for fat loss, see best peptides for weight loss.

 Cost and Accessibility Compared